bkhanal-11/basic-image-processing/bag-of-words/README.md

 This is a limited set of the most common visual words found in the training set.

 Here, K-Means Clustering method is used to find a pre-defined number of clusters in the complete training set BoW, resulting in a concise Bow vocabulary.
-Once vocabulary is established, it forms the $`x`$-axis of a histogram which can be used to compare and classify images.
+Once vocabulary is established, it forms the $x$-axis of a histogram which can be used to compare and classify images.

 #### Step 3: Create BoW Histogram